MCP-Mirror/rgarcia_mcp-server-server/README.md

 1. It's cumbersome--every MCP client needs to be a process manager now.
 The way you [configure Claude Desktop](https://modelcontextprotocol.io/quickstart#installation) to use MCP servers is a good demonstration of this--it needs a list of processes to run.
 2. It creates an infra problem: if you have many users, all of which require different MCP server configurations (e.g. they all have different credentials for underlying MCP servers like Github, Google Drive, etc.), then you now have tons of processes to operate and route client requests to.
+3. It's slow: the default way to spin up an MCP server is `npx ...` or `uvx ...` which comes with all of the slowness of these tools (2-3s spinup times are normal).

 ## A better way

 What if MCP servers were actually... servers?
-I.e. communication with them happened over the network instead of stdio?
+I.e. communication with them happened over the network instead of stdio.
 Then you could have an easier time using them programatically.

 ### Step 1: Convert a stdio MCP server to a websocket MCP server